Robbery Charges Against NFL Player Dropped in High-Stakes Gambling Case

 Baker, selected in the first round of the 2019 NFL draft by the Giants, was released from the team amid controversy surrounding his arrest.
 He is currently listed as a free agent.

-According to a New York Daily News report, the alleged victims in the case told police that they were in fear for their lives, believing that if they moved forward with testifying against Baker, they would be harmed or killed.
+According to a New York Daily News report, the alleged robbery victims told police they feared for their lives, believing that if they moved forward with testifying against Baker, they would be harmed or killed.

 In the police report, the men stated that Baker brandished a gun at them and pilfered their valuables during a high-stakes gambling session at a home in Miramar, Florida, on May 13.